 His clarinet and piano piece American Standard is popular with clarinetists around the world and is included on the U.K. label Clarinet Classics’ 2007 CD Time Pieces: 60 Years of American Music.
 He holds a Master of Music degree from the San Francisco Conservatory of Music, where he studied composition with Conrad Susa after a previous 3-year period studying composition and choral conducting at the Franz Liszt Academy in Budapest, Hungary.
 He is on the Musicianship faculty of the San Francisco Conservatory’s Pre-College Division.

-Mark Growden is a composer, multi-instrumentalist, singer, music educator, visual artist, and the founder/artistic director of The Calling All Choir and The Chromatic Community Music Center in San Francisco, CA. He is mentored by Vance George and Michael Kaulkin; is a Alice Parker Composers Workshop Fellow; and also studied with Remy Charlip and Joseph Stillwell.
+Mark Growden is an American composer, multi-instrumentalist, singer, music educator, visual artist, and the founder/artistic director of The Calling All Choir and The Chromatic Community Music Center in San Francisco, CA. He was raised in the mountains in Northeastern California.
+He is mentored by Vance George, Director Emeritus San Francisco Symphony Chorus; is an Alice Parker Composers Workshop Fellow; and has also studied with Michael Kaulkin, Joseph Stillwell, and Remy Charlip.
 He has released several critically acclaimed albums and has toured the US extensively.
 He has composed original musical scores for dozens of dance and theater companies and scored several films.

 Growden has devoted his life to making music for other people and to helping other people make music for themselves.